Sajji/Asset-View-Counter/README.md

 # Asset-View-Counter

+Purpose: This is a simple page counter to keep track of asset page views.
+The code leverages the API to increment each asset's page views attribute.
+That attribute is an integer type and will increment on every page visit.
+I say "simple" because it will increment the counter even if you refresh the browser window.
+So it's not session or cookie based.
+Also note that we need to use a single authentication credential to prevent average view-only users from being counted as authors.
+I kept the javascript code in a separate file so as to minimize alterations of the index.html code.
+Instructions below:

 1. Import the counterDataSet.cma file into your environment

 2. Copy the pageViews.js and pageViewAuth.json files to the /collibra_data/dgc/images folder